boert/Z1013-mist/README.md

 ## Known problems

-- sometimes the keyboard hang, maybe a internal state machine is stuck,

-  solution: type some spaces, reset core, type slowly

 - somtimes keyboard start in hexadecimal mode, result in wired inputs,

   solution: switch to alphanumeric mode with *A*